 Prerequisites: ACT math score 23 or SAT math score 540 and at least 4 years of high school math, including 2 years of algebra with at least B's.
-Not having prerequisite requires the student to take MAT 111 College Algebra.
+Not having prerequisite requires the student to successfully complete MAT 111 College Algebra with a grade of C or better.

 MAT 121 Pre-calculus (3 hrs.)
 The study of trigonometric, exponential, logarithmic and algebraic functions and their applications.
-Precalculus is a course for students planning on taking either Calculus for the Social and Life Sciences or Calculus I. Prerequisites: ACT math score 22 or SAT math score 540 and at least 4 years of high school math, including 2 years of algebra with at least B's.
+Precalculus is a course for students who plan to take either Business Calculus or Calculus I. Prerequisites: ACT math score 22 or SAT math score 540 and at least 4 years of high school math, including 2 years of algebra with at least B's.
+Not meeting prerequisite requires the student successfully complete MAT 111 with a grade of C or better.

 MAT 122 Business Calculus (3 hrs.)
 A terminal calculus course, including a brief review of algebra and the study of the derivatives and integrals of algebraic, exponential and logarithmic functions.
 Applications of the derivative and the definite integral are also studied.
 Prerequisites: ACT math score 24 or SAT math score 540 and at least 4 years of high school math, including 2 years of algebra and some pre-calculus with at least B's.
-Students not meeting this external prerequisite must take MAT 111 College Algebra.
+Students not meeting these prerequisites requires the students to successfully complete MAT 111 with a grade of C or better.

 MAT 124 Calculus I (5 hrs.)
 Plane analytic geometry with an introduction to calculus, including differentiation and integration of elementary functions.
-Prerequisites: ACT math score of 25 (27 preferred) or SAT math score of 600 (630 preferred) and at least 4 years of high school math, including a pre-calculus or trigonometry course with a grade of at least B. Not having prerequisite requires the student to take MAT 121, Pre-calculus.
+Prerequisites: ACT math score of 25 (27 preferred) or SAT math score of 600 (630 preferred) and at least 4 years of high school math, including a pre-calculus or trigonometry course with a grade of at least B. Not having prerequisite requires the student to successfully complete MAT 121, Pre-calculus with a grade of C or better.